BrineRefine is a continuous stirred tank reactor (CSTR) that executes diverse chemical reactions efficiently and with precision.

 Flue Gas Desulfurization

-Coal-fired power plant flue gas desulfurization (FGD) systems are used to remove sulfur dioxide (SO2) air emissions.
-FGD wastewater is often saturated with calcium sulfate while containing both metals and chlorides.
+Flue gas desulfurization (FGD) systems are used to remove sulfur dioxide (SO2) air emissions in coal-fired power plants.
+FGD wastewater is often saturated with calcium sulfate, while containing both metals and chlorides.
 Saltworks can help to boost FGD water cycles through selective chloride removal, or treat the FGD wastewater to zero liquid discharge.

 Saltworks has novel and conventional solutions for FGD water.
 We can help you to assess all options, from selective chloride removal up to full stream treatment and ZLD solutions.